 The banding of color on each and every individual hair leads to a variety of shades and colors which can vary extremely from sable dog to sable dog.

 Agouti (the correct term for Sable) is the genetically dominating pattern in the entire German Shepherd Dog breed.

 I have never owned a sable GSD until just recently however I have been told by many other sable owners that Sables tend to get darker with age - especially over their back.
 So I guess I'll see how my puppy turns out.

-It is also easy to say, that as a general rule of thumb, a sable keeps developing his final color up until the dog reaches the age of three (or so) - so you'll never really know what the final color of sable German Shepherds will really be until the dog is completely mature.
+It is also easy to say, that as a general rule of thumb, a sable keeps developing his final color up until the dog reaches the age of three (or so) - so unlike other German shepherd colors you'll never really know what the final color of sable German Shepherd will really be until the dog is completely mature.